Excursion probability of Gaussian random fields on sphere: Smooth isotropic Gaussian fields on sphere

 \end{theorem}

-The following are some remarks. \begin{remark} \begin{itemize} \item Under the conditions in Theorem \ref{Thm:Euler approximation}, the covariance function $C$ satisfies (\ref{Eq:Pickands condition}) with $\alpha=2$.
-Also note that when $\alpha=2$, Pickands' constant $H_2=\pi^{-N/2}$.
-Then one can check that the approximation in Theorem \ref{Thm:Pickands approximation sphere} only provides the leading term of the approximation in Theorem \ref{Thm:Euler approximation}.
-This also affects the errors in two approximations: the error in the former one is only $o(u^{N-1}e^{-u^2/2})$, while the error in the latter one is $o(e^{-\alpha_0 u^2-u^2/2})$. \item By applying the tube method, Sun (1993) gave a two-term approximation formula for the excursion probability of a class of differentiable Gaussian random field $\{X(x), x \in I\}$, where $I \subset \R^N$ is a bounded convex set.
-Her results can be applied to provide a two-term approximation for the excursion probability in (\ref{Eq:Euler approximation}) for some special cases.
-See Park and Sun (1998, p.
-73). \item Recently Marinucci and Vadlamani (2013) have computed the Lipschitz-Killing curvatures of excursion set and derived a very precise approximation for the excursion probability of a class of nonlinear functionals of a smooth Gaussian random field on $\mathbb S^2$.
-In the linear case (i.e., $q=1$) Theorem 21 of Marinucci and Vadlamani (2013) is a special case of (\ref{Eq:Euler approximation}) with $N=2$. \end{itemize} \end{remark}
+\begin{remark} The following are some remarks. \begin{itemize} \item Under the conditions in Theorem \ref{ThmEulerapproximation}, the covariance function $C$ satisfies (\ref{EqPickandscondition}) with $\alpha=2$.
+Since for $\alpha=2$, Pickands' constant $H_2=\uppi^{-N/2}$, one can check that the approximation in Theorem \ref {ThmPickandsapproximationsphere} only provides the leading term of the approximation in Theorem \ref{ThmEulerapproximation}.
+This also affects the errors in two approximations: the error in the former one is only $\mathrm{o}(u^{N-1}\mathrm{e}^{-u^2/2})$, while the error in the latter one is $\mathrm{o}(\mathrm{e}^{-\alpha_0 u^2-u^2/2})$. \item By applying the tube method, Sun \cite{Sun93} gave a two-term approximation formula for the excursion probability of a class of differentiable Gaussian random field $\{X(x), x \in I\}$, where $I \subset\R^N$ is a bounded convex set.
+Her results can be applied to provide a two-term approximation for the excursion probability in (\ref {EqEulerapproximation}) for some special cases.
+See Park and Sun \cite{ParkSun98}, page~73. \item Recently Marinucci and Vadlamani \cite{MarinucciV13} have computed the Lipschitz--Killing curvatures of excursion set and derived a very precise approximation for the excursion probability of a class of nonlinear functionals of a smooth Gaussian random field on $\mathbb S^2$.
+In the linear case (i.e., $q=1$) Theorem 21 of Marinucci and Vadlamani \cite{MarinucciV13} is a special case of (\ref{EqEulerapproximation}) with $N=2$. \end{itemize} \end{remark}

-If the sphere $\mathbb{S}^N$ is replaced by a more general subset $T \subset \mathbb{S}^N$, by simply revising Lemma \ref{Lem:MEC sphere} and applying Theorem 14.3.3 in Adler and Taylor (2007) again, we obtain the following corollary. \begin{corollary} Suppose the conditions in Lemma \ref{Lem:MEC sphere} hold.
-Let $T\subset \mathbb{S}^N$ be a $k$-dimensional, locally convex, regular stratified manifold [cf. Adler and Taylor (2007, p.
-198)], then there exists $\alpha_0>0$ such that as $u\to \infty$,
+If the sphere $\mathbb{S}^N$ is replaced by a more general subset $T \subset\mathbb{S}^N$, by revising Lemma \ref{LemMECsphere} and applying Theorem 14.3.3 in Adler and Taylor \cite{AT07} again, we obtain the following corollary.

+\begin{corollary} Suppose the conditions in Lemma \ref{LemMECsphere} hold.
+Let $T\subset\mathbb{S}^N$ be a $k$-dimensional, locally convex, regular stratified manifold (cf. Adler and Taylor \cite{AT07}, page~198), then there exists $\alpha_0>0$ such that as $u\to\infty$,